acuvity/mcp-servers-registry/mcp-server-atlassian/README.md

         JSON string representing the updated page object.

     Raises:
-        ValueError: If in read-only mode or Confluence client is unavailable.
+        ValueError: If Confluence client is not configured or available.

 ```